 Now this post may seem sad and a huge moan but it's so much further from the truth.
 Over the last few weeks, the dread and fear of the pain I'd go through today was growing.
 I knew I couldn't do my funny and happy celebratory post on great Irish mammies.
 This is my way of acknowledging that not all of us women will have the blessing of children.
 There's nothing wrong with that.
 We just need to learn to accept that we have other gifts and blessings.
 I have never acknowledged my pain in public before.
 I sincerely hope that you finding this and are a "Nearly Mum" that it gives you a sense of peace or helps you on your journey to finding some.

 When I woke this morning Tony snuggled me up beside him, wrapped his arm around my neck and whispered "Happy Nearly Mum's Day".
 A few tears came to my eyes but of happiness.
 He's been a rock of support to me today.
-The gorgeous daffodils and bluebells are from our garden.
-He brought me to my favourite house decor shop (Next) and bought me a "Recipe for Love" sign which is partially in view in the photos.
+He grabbed a few gorgeous daffodils and bluebells from our garden for me.
+He brought me to my favourite house decor shop (Next) and bought me a "Recipe for Love" sign.

 All in all it's been a fantastic "Nearly Mum's Day" for me.

 With all my love today, hope you find happiness.
-And for all your Mums out there Happy Mother's Day.
+And for all your deserving Mums out there I wish you the most Happiest of Mother's Day.